Chayandas1234/DataStructuresandAlgorithms/README.md

 ## Instructions

-- Code the algorithms as template which we can be used for future purpose to implment the same
+- Code the algorithms as template which can be used for future purpose to implment the same
 - Try to code as much abstract as possible
 - Do mention the parameters needed as comments